processfeedback/docs.processfeedback.org/option-type-in-google-docs-or-pf.md

 ---

 Students must use Google Docs or Process Feedback's [online editor](https://write.processfeedback.org) for their writing.
 If they type in a different application, such as Microsoft Word, they won’t be able to explore their writing process.
 Such tools do not record full edit history.
 Provide step-by-step instructions to students.
-Here is an [example student instructions](./student-instructions.md).
+Here is an [example](./student-instructions.md).

 ### Step 3.
 As a separate assignment, ask students to reflect on their writing process